+What is a ESG Roadmap?
 Environmental, Social, and Governance (ESG) is a hot topic, but many businesses aren’t clear what it is, how it can help, or why it’s significant for your business.
-In this article we outline the key elements you need to create your ESG strategy
+In this article we outline the key elements you need to create your ESG roadmap.

 Even though ESG indicators are not currently included in financial reports, consumers and financial institutions are becoming more interested in socially responsible investing.
 ESG goal-aligned businesses are seen as being more sustainable investments since they are less vulnerable to the risks of a quickly changing marketplace.

 Environmental considerations have to do with protecting the environment and taking actions to use natural resources sustainably.
 Some environmental reporting factors are: